 In the southernmost part of Colombia, you can find two different farms: El Crucero and La Estancia.
 They lie in the remote region of Nariño, an area far far away from Cartagena, where our Colombian lots are loaded on to the ships.
-These were the only lots coming from Nariño’s main harvest.
+These were the only lots coming from Nariño‘s main harvest back in the day of our first Nariño establishment.
 Two different coffees from separate farms, but one unique soul.
-Two coffee profiles fit so well together that it was impossible to separate them.
-Therefore, we decided to have one single lot.
+Two coffee profiles fit so well together that we decided to write a shared profile for both of them.

 Mery Garcia runs El Crucero and Benjamín Dennis Ceron Botina runs La Estancia.
 The life of these farmers is very humble and solely dedicated to the work in the fields.
 Their whole life is devoted to the land and to the farm, as they both live on their fincas, along with around 15 regular employees.
 In times of need, the farmers’ families will even muck in to help out.